pascallaliberte/modestjs.works/_book/part-1/what-leadership-does.md

 You're probably thinking thoughts like this:

-* If I propose for us to take up more modest js approaches, I'll surely be peppered with questions or dismissed.
+* If I propose for us to take up more modest JS approaches, I'll surely be peppered with questions or dismissed.
 * If I propose we change the way we do things, I might be seen as not part of the crowd.

 **Hold those thoughts.** Take note, park them.
 That internal pushback is important for your _leadership_.